Cyber-Lucas-CS/Simple-Static-Analysis/README.md

 Copyright (C) 2024 Lucas Ramage

 The Simple Static Analysis Tool is a Python tool to help digital forensic investigators analyze suspected malware without running it.
 This tool provides all of the most used static analysis methods in a simple command-line tool.
+This tool also comes with a GUI packaged as a seperate Python file.

 ## Usage:
 This application is intended to be used from the command line.
 You will need Python installed on your system to run this application, as well as the required modules listed in requirements.txt.
 Depending on the version of Python you have installed, you may need to swap 'python' in the syntax for 'python3'.